 When a child gets sick at school, it's not always easy to get them the care they need.

-School-Based Health Care for Students through CoxHealth Virtual Clinics is available using telemedicine.
+CoxHealth School Clinics are available using virtual health care.
 This means kids with sore throats, flu, coughs and similar conditions can be seen by a licensed provider on the spot.

 Now, there's no need to pick your child up from school and drive to the doctor's office or urgent care - virtual health care means your child can be seen immediately by the same CoxHealth providers you know and trust, using a web camera and specialized equipment.